How to Pray as a Catholic

 That might not be for everyone, but if you have a fairly easy drive ahead of you, praying the Rosary can be a great way to pray and prepare you for the next thing in your day.

-Another idea for praying in the cars is to simply have a conversation with the Lord.
+Another idea for praying in the car is to simply have a conversation with the Lord.
 Just talk to Him as if He was right there with you in the car.
+(And, He really is right there with you in the car.)

 You can start by asking Him to be with you as you drive.
 Then, think about what is in on your heart.
 Share that with Him.
 Tell Him about your day.
 Thank Him for things.